 Mention solo climbing to anyone and you will inevitably get mixed reactions.
-Some people will immediately conjure up extreme images in their head of the most insanely epic freesolo climb they have ever heard about, before promptly calling you crazy.
+Most people will immediately conjure up extreme images in their head of the most insanely epic freesolo climb they have ever heard about, before promptly calling you crazy.
 Others will take a more pragmatic approach in their judgement, considering the practical issues and risks associated with being completely alone, while taking part in a dangerous activity in a very remote place.
 Regardless of the angle of attack climbing alone is, for the majority of people, a controversial past time that is often not well understood by those that don’t take part.

 The question that always seems to be asked is why, why climb alone?
 Why not just go with someone else?
 With everyone having their own motivations for how and why they climb, I certainly wouldn’t presume that I could answer this question on behalf of anyone else because it probably varies greatly from person to person.
 Furthermore I wouldn’t want to arrogantly assert that I am any sort of authority on the subject of soloing because that is certainly not true.
 I am simply a person who enjoys adventuring alone in the mountains, with my own opinions and motivations for what I do.